Skip to content

 Temperatures tend to be low, so you’ll need warm clothing.
 The weather can be a little unpredictable, but it gives you the perfect excuse to warm up in front of a roaring fire.

-Who should come during January
+Who should come in January?

 As there are no crowds, it’s great for beginners as the pistes aren’t busy, so you can get in some practice without worrying about getting knocked over.